Introduction

 Superintendent/President’s Cabinet (SPC)

-The SPC is comprised of the Superintendent/President; Vice President, Academic Affairs; Vice President, Administrative & Business Services; Vice President, Student Services; Director of Marketing, Public Relations & Communications; Interim Chief Information Officer, and the Directors of the Vallejo and Vacaville Centers.
-Through regular discussions and communication with this group, issues and concerns specific to a department or consistent through out district can be identified.
+The SPC is comprised of the Superintendent/President; Executive Vice President, Academic and Student Affairs; Vice President, Administrative & Business Services Finance and Administration; Vice President, Student Services; Director of Marketing, Public Relations & Communications; Interim Chief Information Systems Officer, Executive Director of Institutional Advancement, Academic Senate President, the Directors Deans of the Vallejo and Vacaville Centers, and ASSC President.
+Through regular discussions and communication with this group, issues and concerns specific to a department or consistent throughout district can be identified.
 This group meets regularly on a weekly basis.

 Educational Administrators